mixja/mixja.github.io/_posts/2015-08-28-dpdk-on-an-intel-nuc.md

 git clone https://github.com/cloudius-systems/seastar.git
 {% endhighlight %}

+Alternatively you can apply this [patch](https://gist.github.com/mixja/048ae1d2486cecb78e52) to the original DPDK source (bearing in mind I patched from the 2.1.0 release)

 ## Building DPDK

 At this point, you need to down the network interface that is to be used by DPDK.